JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 - Scope can only be used when the `source` is `api`.

 !!! warning
-    There can only be one sync job finalized under the same `scope` at a time.
+    There can only be one sync job finalizing under the same `scope` at a time.
 Multiple attempts to finalize a job under the same scope will result in a `400`.

 `syncMode`: